Better fertility coverage helps families grow with less stress.

 Here are a few easy ways to start getting more involved on the local level.

-Illume Fertility has been a proud advocate on both the local and national level since our founding in 2002.
+Illume Fertility has been an active advocate for infertility awareness on both the local and national level since our founding in 2002.

-We collaborate with long-time partners, including Fertility Within Reach, GLAD Law, RESOLVE: The National Infertility Association, and AllPaths Family Building—along with employer coalitions and local leaders to advance fair, inclusive access to fertility care.
+We collaborate with long-time partners, including RESOLVE: The National Infertility Association, AllPaths Family Building, and PCOS Challenge—along with employer coalitions and local leaders to advance fair, inclusive access to fertility care.

-Together, we support practical policy changes (like removing outdated diagnosis requirements), encourage inclusive coverage for LGBTQ+ families and single parents by choice, and share tools employees can use to advocate for expanded fertility benefits.
+Together, we support practical policy changes (like removing outdated diagnosis requirements), encourage inclusive coverage for LGBTQ+ families and single parents by choice, provide evidence-based information regarding fertility-related news, and share tools that employees can use to advocate for expanded fertility benefits.

-If you’d like to learn more about our advocacy efforts or get involved, visit the trusted organizations below or visit our NIAW Hub.
+If you’d like to learn more about our advocacy efforts or get involved, explore our NIAW Hub or visit the trusted organizations below.

 Want to join your voice with the millions of other advocates fighting for more accessible fertility care?